JureSotosek/npm-suggestions/README.md

 - `password`: elasticsearch instance password

 ### Other:
-- `indexName` - default: `npm-registry` name of the elasticsearch indexproblems
+- `indexName` - default: `npm-registry` name of the elasticsearch index

 ## License